holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 ### Change in enum serialization

-The default serialization for bare (no-data) enum variants has changed.
+The default serialization for unit-like enum variants has changed.
 Previously, they would look like this (JSON representation):

 ```json
 {